Coronavirus (COVID-19) Update: Daily Roundup

 SOURCE U.S. Food and Drug Administration

-- The FDA issued information and best practices for retail food stores, restaurants, and pick-up and delivery services during the pandemic to protect both workers and customers.
-Information shared includes smart food safety practices that employers can consider at any time.
-It is being issued in two convenient formats.

-- Due to the potential risk of transmission of SARS-CoV-2 through Fecal Microbiota for Transplantation (FMT), the FDA updated information on its website pertaining to safety protections regarding the use of FMT, informing healthcare providers about screening donors for COVID-19 and exposure to and testing for SARS-CoV-2.
-This update follows a safety alert posted on March 23, 2020.
-The FDA has determined that additional protections are needed for any investigational use of FMT, whether under an investigational new drug application on file with FDA or under FDA's enforcement discretion policy.
+- The FDA recently issued an EUA to decontaminate compatible N95 or N95-equivalent respirators for reuse by health care workers in hospital settings.
+The FDA issued the EUA to STERIS Corporation for the STERIS V-PRO 1 Plus, maX and maX2 Low Temperature Sterilization Systems using the STERIS N95 Decontamination Cycle (non-lumen cycle), which uses vaporized hydrogen peroxide.
+This EUA will support decontamination of approximately 750,000 N95 respirators per day in the U.S.

+- The FDA issued a guidance for immediate implementation for pharmacy compounders that experience shortages of the personal protective equipment (PPE) they typically use to compound human drugs that are intended or expected to be sterile.
+PPE shortages have the potential to significantly impact the quality, purity and availability of drugs that are compounded for patients, including those in critical need.
+The guidance discusses how pharmacies may be able to preserve PPE if supplies are limited.
+Further, as a temporary measure to address the public health emergency posed by COVID-19, the agency is providing limited regulatory flexibility for compounders that cannot obtain sufficient supplies of PPE for sterile compounding, provided they adopt risk mitigation strategies as described in the guidance.
+FDA adopted this policy to help assure patient access to needed medicines and to reduce the risks of compounding when standard PPE are not available.

-- The FDA and Federal Trade Commission (FTC) issued a warning letter to one company for selling fraudulent COVID-19 products, as part of the agency's effort to protect consumers.
-The seller warned, Free Speech Systems LLC, DBA Infowars.com, offers unapproved and misbranded products for the prevention or treatment of COVID-19.
+- Yesterday, the FDA and Federal Trade Commission issued a warning letter to one company for selling fraudulent COVID-19 products, as part of the agency's effort to protect consumers.
+The seller warned, Earthley Wellness DBA Modern Alternative Mama LLC., offers unapproved and misbranded herbal tinctures and herbal remedy products for the prevention or treatment of COVID-19.
 There are currently no approved preventatives or treatments for COVID-19.
 Consumers should not purchase or take any product to prevent or treat COVID-19 unless it is prescribed by their health care provider and acquired from a legitimate source.

+- FDA Voices: A Perspective on the FDA's COVID-19 Response by Mitch Zeller, director of the FDA's Center for Tobacco Products, was issued.
+It provides a perspective of the FDA's "all-hands-on-deck" approach to tackling this pandemic.
+The FDA is integral in the fight against the coronavirus, using science and innovative approaches to take a broad range of actions that advance our nation's response.

+- The FDA issued a Letter to Stakeholders advising people not use ivermectin intended for animals as a treatment for COVID-19 in humans.
+People should never take animal drugs, as the FDA has only evaluated their safety and effectiveness in the particular animal species for which they are labeled.
+These animal drugs can cause serious harm in people.
+People should not take any form of ivermectin unless it has been prescribed to them by a licensed health care provider and is obtained through a legitimate source.

 - Diagnostics update to date: